saolsen/old-mp-game/README.md

 On linux you need to install a few packages.

 * `sudo apt-get update`
-* `sudo apt-get install build-essential libsdl2-dev libsdl2-net-dev -y`
+* `sudo apt-get install build-essential libsdl2-dev libsdl2-net-dev libglew-dev -y`

 ### OSX
 On osx everything needed is packaged in this repo.